-product as well as in manufacturing processes for decades.
-These contaminants do not break down easily, therefore their presence in wastewater can remain a concern for years following their discontinued use.
+Background: Emerging Contaminants, such as Perfluorooctanoic acid (PFOA), Perfluorooctanesulfonic acid (PFOS), and 1,4-Dioxane (1,4-D), have been used in a wide variety of consumer and industrial products as well as in manufacturing processes for decades.
+Based on available research, water quality assessments for 1,4-D will follow existing WQBEL development.
+PFOA and PFOS do not break down easily, therefore their presence in wastewater can remain a concern for years following their discontinued use.
 As the science surrounding these contaminants is still evolving, additional monitoring is needed to better understand potential sources and background levels.
 For more information on emerging contaminants, please see the DEC Division of Water web page: Emerging Contaminants In NY's Waters - NYSDEC.